djpandit007/congenial-carnival/README.md

 # congenial-carnival
 nextEpisode: Get details about the next and previous episode of your favorite TV series

 formula1: Get details about Grand Prix - Results, Drivers Standings, Constructors Standings
+This part is not yet complete!